Grace-preachers attract sinners and that is a good thing.

 If you consider yourself a sinner you have come to the right place!
 Sinners are welcome in the House of Grace.

-I wish our churches were magnets for sinners for that would be a sure sign we were preaching the true gospel of grace.
+I wish our churches were magnets for sinners for that would be a sure sign that we are preaching the true gospel of grace.

 If this scandalizes you then you may want to avert your eyes from the One called the Friend of Sinners.
-Jesus didn’t wait for sinners to come to Him; He literally went into their homes and got Himself invited to their parties.
+Jesus didn’t wait for sinners to come to him; he went to their homes and got himself invited to their parties.
 That’s because grace is for sinners.
-It is not for those who think they are basically good and decent people.
+It is not for those who think they are perfectly good and decent people.

-So I suppose I should be thrilled that I get a lot of correspondence from sinners – and I am.
+So I suppose I should be thrilled that I get a lot of correspondence from sinners, and I am.
 What is less thrilling is the correspondence I get from saints who think they are sinners and who want me to validate their choice to act like sinners.

 Why do saints act like sinners?

-Some may do it out of ignorance (“I am holy?
+Some may do it out of ignorance (“I’m holy?
 I didn’t know!”) or out of a fatal belief that they can live by law and call it grace (“I’m just trying to live by the red letters of Jesus”).
-But a saint who acts like a sinner is a hypocrite – they are acting like someone they are not.
+But a saint who acts like a sinner is a hypocrite.
+They are acting like someone they are not.